 Moreover, bamboo is breathable and absorbent, so your child can play all day feeling cool and sweat-free.

 Since I love taking my baby outdoors, bamboo is PERFECT for preventing sweating and overheating.

 - Thermal regulating/temperature control

 - Good Ultraviolet Protection Factor against UV rays

 Merino wool comes from Merino sheep, hence its name.
-Since regular wool feels itchy for some, Merino wool solves the problem by having softer and thinner fibers.

 However, this won’t affect its capacity to keep your little one warm.
 Merino wool will also regulate the body temperature of your child.